1995parham-teaching/interviews/system-design/README.md

 The objective is talking about how do you handle the masking process life cycle, how do you store the user preferences, etc.

+## Event Engine

+Snapp! wants to deliver events into drivers and passengers.
+Which network protocol(s) suites for this problem?
+Event Delivery based on MQTT, HTTP, etc.

+## URL Shortener

+We want to design a system that reads a URL and returns a short version of it (this version should be more memorable than the original one).
+It is better to use following technologies:

+- Redis
+- Database Replication/Sharding
+- HAProxy

 ## How do you react about an incident?

 How do you find the malfunctioning service in case that you have so many microservices,